AI Use Cases/Logistics

 Automated Workflow Execution

 Day-to-day, HR staff stop fielding repetitive questions.
 A dispatcher asks: "Can driver 4782 take this 16-hour HAZMAT load?"
-The AI returns: driver's current hours-of-service status, HAZMAT certification validity, recent inspection history, and a yes/no with reasoning in 8 seconds.
+The AI returns: driver's current hours-of-service status, HAZMAT certification validity, recent inspection history, and a yes/no with the reasoning attached, in seconds.
 HR reviews edge cases and policy exceptions through a prioritized queue - not a firehose of tickets.
 Routine compliance checks (driver eligibility, load classification, detention compliance) run automatically; human judgment handles novel situations, regulatory interpretation changes, and customer-specific requirements.

 A Systems-Level Fix